johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 iTunes library parsing is provided by [itunes-data from shawnbot](https://github.com/shawnbot/itunes-data).

-Spotify search and playlist additions are automated using the [Spotify Web API](https://developer.spotify.com/documentation/web-api), after using [Spotify's Implicit Grant OAuth](https://developer.spotify.com/documentation/web-api/tutorials/implicit-flow) flow to log you in (necessary for having permissions to add the found songs to your playlists and that is all).
+Spotify search and playlist additions are automated using the [Spotify Web API](https://developer.spotify.com/documentation/web-api), after using [Spotify's Implicit Grant OAuth](https://developer.spotify.com/documentation/web-api/tutorials/implicit-flow) flow to log you in.
+The only reason for this OAuth flow is so that the tool can get permission to add songs to the playlist you provide.

 ## Setup

 1. Head to the Spotify Developer Portal and create a new application.
 Note the Client ID of the app for usage later in the CLI or `.env`.
 This will provide you API access to Spotify, though in a limited capacity since it will start as a Sandbox application.